hm-lang/core/proposals/README.md

         # this is the default implementation that all instances will start with.
         My X -= Int

+    # TODO: i'm not super excited by this notation, since we'll use `parentClass someMethod()`
+    #       inside child class overrides for non-static methods and this looks very similar
+    #       (but is static).  should we use an annotation like @static or @class?
     # some examples of class functions (2):
     # this pure function does not require an instance, and cannot use instance variables:
     i someStaticFunction(Y; int): int